How OpenAI Showed Silicon Valley’s Ugly-Side

 Hooked on acceleration

-Follow the money, and you’ll find the incentives which explain the actions.
+Follow the money, and you’ll find the incentives that explain the actions.

 Similarly, you might ask why OpenAI issues such huge grants ($500k) of ‘profit participation units’ (a form of equity compensation) to employees.
-If this was to be a non-profit, largely R&D driven endeavour, why would you make ‘profit’ the primary metric of success and reward for your workforce?
+If this were to be a non-profit, largely R&D-driven endeavor, why would you make ‘profit’ the primary metric of success and reward for your workforce?

-Unfortunately for Toner, who tried to execute her duty as a board member seeing OpenAI go wildly off mission, these new profit and growth driven incentives had spread their roots throughout the company.
+Unfortunately for Toner, who tried to execute her duty as a board member, seeing OpenAI go wildly off mission, these new profit- and growth-driven incentives spread their roots throughout the company.
 Any threat to Altman, in the name of ‘more responsible development’, threatened that growth and thus the financial future of every employee and shareholder.

 In general, these incentives are a net positive.
 Were this any other company, they would contribute to a fast moving, motivated organisation under the respected leadership of Altman.
 What is inexplicably weird, is that this was allowed to develop under the guise of a non-profit, funded by donors.